-Prof comes for me, but Lunar goes for Prof. He’s a streak of glossy black hair, leather jacket, and metallic feathers past my cheek, feathers that go misshapen and reform midair into sleek blade.
+Prof comes for me, but Lunar goes for Prof. He’s a streak of glossy black hair, leather jacket, and metallic feathers past my cheek, feathers that go misshapen and reform midair into sleek blades.

-Sunlight stabs off them as they sluice through Prof’s transformed flesh and sever burning limbs.
+Sunlight stabs off them as they slice through Prof’s transformed flesh and sever burning limbs.
 Another sweep chops off Prof’s head.
 Ribbons of bloody pink tissue unravel from bones poking out of the remaining stumps.
 Prof’s shocked eyes still live for milliseconds after his head’s severed.

 Then his momentum thumps him to the floor, his decapitated, armless body still glowing ember-orange.